facebookresearch/demucs/docs/api.md

 ##### Returns

 A tuple, whose first element is the original wave and second element is a dict, whose keys are the name of stems and values are separated waves.
+The original wave will have already been resampled.

 ### `function save_audio()`